hoamle/hoamle.github.io/project/index.md

 ---
 ### <a href="{{ site.github.url }}/articles/16/essence-machine-deep-learning">Essence of Machine Learning (and Deep Learning)</a>

-"Base" course for new members at DSLab-HUST.
+{% marginfigure 'mf-id-essenceml' 'assets/img/mapofML_crop.png' '' %}"Base" course for new members at DSLab-HUST.
 Pre-requisite for subsequent training sessions in *Topic models* (or *Probabilistic Graphical Models*) and *Deep Learning*.

 **Motivation.** The majority of DSLab-HUST members, including myself back in early 2016, are aspiring ML ***self-learners***, and have been struggling (*a lot*) to study **probabilistic/Bayesian modelling** on our own.
 For the newcomers - who are very likely exposed to Deep Neural Networks (DNN) *before* probabilistic modelling - I found it considerably more challenging and time-consuming to see the [big picture of Machine Learning](/articles/16/essence-machine-deep-learning#map) (*Deep Learning* included) research without *proper background in probabilistic (graphical) models - PGM*.